 A cruise line lawsuit may also have a foundation in the legal theory of negligence.
 For instance, this might be the case if the ship’s cook failed to properly refrigerate fish, leading to an outbreak of food poisoning.
 When in doubt about whether you have grounds to file a claim, speak to an experienced cruise ship accident attorney.

-A cruise ship owes its passengers a duty of safe transportation.
+A cruise ship owes its passengers a duty of safe transportation and protection from harm during all cruise-related activities and excursions.
 Passengers who are injured aboard ship may file suit against:

 - The owner of the cruise ship

 - The company that chartered the cruise ship